 If you prefer to not drive, taxis are expensive, but you can utilize buses and tours to get around.
 I took a bus from the airport to the Blue Lagoon.
 The Blue Lagoon is only about 20 minutes from the airport on the way into Reykjavik.
 You will be able to check your bags at the Blue Lagoon.

-One of the most iconic things to do in Iceland is the Blue Lagoon.
+One of the most popular things to do in Iceland is the Blue Lagoon.
 The Blue Lagoon is a geothermal spa located in a lava field on the Reykjanes Peninsula.
-The lagoon’s milky blue waters are rich in minerals and silica, and are renowned for their healing properties.
-As you soak in the warm, mineral-rich waters, surrounded by the rugged lava landscape, you’ll feel the stresses of everyday life simply melt away.
+The lagoon has incredible milky blue waters due to the waters being rich in minerals and silica.
+Spending time in these waters was made popular not only because of its beauty, but also because of its healing properties.

-With options for private changing rooms, massages, and even a swim-up bar, it’s easy to spend an entire day here.
+With options for massages and even a swim-up bar, it’s easy to spend an entire day here.
 I probably wouldn’t recommend spending your money on a massage though, I wasn’t very impressed.

 If you want to save time getting in to the Blue Lagoon, purchase the premium package.
 The line to get in is much shorter.

-Hekla is one of Iceland’s most active and iconic volcanoes, situated in the south-central region of the island.
-With a history of frequent eruptions over the past millennium, Hekla has earned the nickname “The Gateway to Hell.”
-However, despite its ominous reputation, Hekla is also a major tourist attraction.
+Hekla is one of Iceland’s most active and iconic volcanoes, in the south-central region of the island.
+It has a history of frequent eruptions over the past thousand years, earning the nickname “The Gateway to Hell.”
+However, despite its reputation, Hekla has become a major tourist attraction.

 Eyjafjallajökull is one of Iceland’s most famous glaciers.
-This glacier gained worldwide notoriety in 2010 when its volcanic eruption caused widespread disruption to air travel across Europe.
-However, the glacier is also a popular destination for visitors to Iceland, offering breathtaking views of its icy peaks.
+This glacier gained worldwide media attention in 2010 when its volcanic eruption caused widespread disruption to air travel across Europe.
+However, the glacier is also a popular destination for visitors to Iceland, offering stunning views of its icy peaks.

-Visitors can explore the glacier on foot, hiking across its icy surface and marveling at the otherworldly landscape.
-There are also guided tours available that provide an in-depth look at the glacier’s geology and history.
+Visitors can explore the glacier on foot, hiking across its icy surface.
+There are guided tours available that provide an in-depth look at the glacier’s geology and history.

 While short on time on this itinerary, this will only be a quick stop at the viewpoint for photos.

-Skogafoss was my favorite waterfall between this one and Seljandsfoss.
-The waterfall cascades down nearly 200 feet, but is also over 80 feet wide, creating a stunning and powerful display of nature.
+Skogafoss was my favorite waterfall between it and Seljandsfoss.
+The waterfall cascades down nearly 200 feet, but is also over 80 feet wide, creating a more intense display.

-Dyrhólaey lighthouse is a stunning attraction situated on a promontory in southern Iceland.
-The lighthouse was first built in 1910 to aid navigation in the area and has since become a popular tourist destination.
+Dyrhólaey lighthouse is a unique attraction situated in southern Iceland.
+The lighthouse was first built in 1910 to assist with navigation in the area and has since become a popular tourist destination.
+Take in panoramic views of the surrounding black sand beaches and Atlantic Ocean.

-Vík is a charming and picturesque village located in the south of Iceland.
-It is known for its stunning black sand beaches, dramatic sea cliffs, and scenic natural beauty.
+Vík is a picturesque village in the south of Iceland.
+It is known for its beautiful black sand beaches, dramatic sea cliffs, and scenic natural beauty.
 For those interested in unique outdoor activities, Vík even offers horseback riding opportunities.

 Stop for lunch in Vík at Black Beach Restaurant.
 From the restaurant, you will have views of the ocean and be only a quick walk to Reynisfjara Beach.

-Explore the nearby natural attraction, Reynisfjara Beach, which boasts towering basalt columns and breathtaking views of the Atlantic Ocean.
-Reynisfjara Beach is a must-see destination for anyone traveling to Iceland, offering a truly unforgettable experience of the country’s natural wonders.
+Explore the nearby natural attraction, Reynisfjara Beach, which boasts unique and towering basalt columns along the Atlantic Ocean.
+Reynisfjara Beach is a must-see destination for anyone traveling to Iceland.
+It’s one of the country’s most unique natural wonders.

-Fjaðrárgljúfur is a magnificent canyon known for its awe-inspiring beauty and unique geological features.
-The canyon was formed by the erosion caused by a glacial river that still flows through it today.
-Visitors can explore the canyon’s rugged terrain and winding trails, which offer stunning views of the surrounding landscape.
+Fjaðrárgljúfur is a magnificent canyon formed by erosion caused by a glacial river that still flows through it today.
+Visitors can explore the canyon along one of its various hiking trails.

-Hótel Skaftafell is an affordable and cozy hotel, nestled in the shadow of the Vatnajökull Glacier.
-The hotel offers a range of comfortable and well-appointed rooms.
-It also offers a variety of amenities to make your stay as enjoyable as possible, including a restaurant serving delicious Icelandic cuisine.
+Hótel Skaftafell is an affordable and cozy hotel, near the Vatnajökull Glacier.
+The hotel offers a range of comfortable rooms and a restaurant serving celandic cuisine.

-The hotel is also ideally situated for exploring things to do in Iceland.
-Nearby attractions include the stunning Skaftafell National Park, Jökulsárlón glacier lagoon, and Vatnajökull Glacier.
+The hotel is also ideally situated for exploring more adventurous things to do in Iceland.
+Nearby attractions include Skaftafell National Park, Jökulsárlón glacier lagoon, and Vatnajökull Glacier.

 Glacier hiking should be at the top of your things to do in Iceland.
 However, keep in mind glacier hiking to the ice caves is typically only available during the winter months when they are stable.
 Still, visiting the ice caves without a guide is very dangerous.
 Inquire with one of the guide shops set up right outside the nature reserve.